Updated August 2026

 3. Tecartus™ (brexucabtagene autoleucel): Approved for adult patients with relapsed or refractory mantle cell lymphoma, and for adult patients with relapsed or refractory B-cell precursor ALL.

-6. Carvykti™ (ciltacabtagene autoleucel): Indicated for adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy.
+6. Carvykti™ (ciltacabtagene autoleucel): Indicated for adult patients with relapsed or refractory multiple myeloma after at least one or more prior lines of therapy.

 7. Aucatzyl™ (obecabtagene autoleucel): Recently approved in November 2024, this therapy is indicated for adult patients with relapsed or refractory B-cell precursor ALL.